marioseixas/marioseixas.github.io/_posts/2024-08-15-pagefind-with-jekyll.md

    split_pages_on: "h2"
    ```

-6. **Set up GitHub Actions:** Create a new file named `.github/workflows/deploy.yml` in your repository with the following content:
+5. **Set up GitHub Actions:**
+   Create a new file named `.github/workflows/deploy.yml` in your repository with the following content.
+This setup will install PageFind during the deployment process, eliminating the need for a local installation:

    ```yaml
    name: GitHub Pages